Sites of the Ancestors

 So the question on my end is: How far back do I go?
 In this section of Eyesofthepot, I've so far opted to go back about 2,000 years.
 If you want to go a bit further back, take a look at Where did Everybody Come From?

 There seems to have been two large migration movements into the Four Corners area about 2,000 years ago.
-One came from the east and north, the other from the south.
+One came from the east and north, the other from the south and west.
 This is where some of my story begins.

 Archaeologists excavating Cowboy and Walters caves in southeastern Utah found unfired clay figurines and small, thimble-like objects in strata dated to between 5600 to 5000 BCE.
 Considering all the other dates I've found in my research, that's probably an outlier where the ceramics somehow got washed into the ancient detritus.
 The raw clay figurines look very much like images characteristic of the Barrier Canyon rock art style of the northern Colorado Plateau (and the Fremont people).
 That indicates a possible ritual and symbolic connection between early clay artifacts and rock art.
 Further to the south that was suggested by early incised pottery and ceramic figurines.